krishnanj/adversarial_attack_gfm/LAMBDA_LABS_SETUP.md

 2. Monitor your usage and costs regularly
 3. Keep backups of important results
 4. Use appropriate instance sizes for your workload
+5. **CRITICAL**: Follow Step 7 (Triton fix) exactly to avoid compatibility errors
+6. The system now supports both promoter and transcription factor datasets
+7. Early stopping is disabled - all 5 iterations will run as requested